Dynamic Network Autoregressive Models for Functional Panel Data: Analyzing the Demand of Bike-Sharing System

-To save space, the estimation results for $\beta_0(s)$ are presented in Figure \ref{fig:beta} in Appendix \ref{app:emp}, excluding the coefficients for the month dummies.
-Among the key covariates, we observe that only the ratio of arriving subscribers has a statistically significant positive impact on bike availability.
-This result is intuitive, as stations with a higher number of regular users arriving are expected to hold a richer stock of bikes.
-For other variables, for instance, the rainy day dummy has a positive effect on bike availability, which is consistent with previous studies, though the effect is not statistically significant.
-One possible explanation is that the rainy "day" dummy does not capture detailed temporal variations (i.e., it is not a function of $s$), and since our dataset is averaged over weeks, these may have diluted its impact.
+To save space, the estimation results for $\gamma_0(s)$ and $\beta_0(s)$ are presented in Figure \ref{fig:beta} in Appendix \ref{app:emp}, excluding the coefficients on the month dummies.
+We find that the dynamic interaction effect across weeks is overall statistically insignificant.
+Considering the nature of demand for bike-sharing, the dynamics of within-day bike availability should be much more important than what happened in the previous week.
+Therefore, this may not be surprising.
+For the other covariates, we observe that only the ratio of arriving subscribers has a statistically significant positive impact on bike availability.
+This result is intuitive, as stations with a higher ratio of arriving subscribers are expected to have a larger stock of bikes.

+For comparison, we also estimate a non-functional dynamic spatial autoregressive model with individual fixed effects using a 2SLS estimator.
+The dependent variable is the average weekly bike availability at each station, obtained by averaging $Y_{it}(s)$ over $s \in [\text{6 AM}, \text{9 PM}]$.
+To save space, the results are reported in Table \ref{tab:panelNAR} in Appendix \ref{app:emp}.
+Notably, the estimated spatial autoregressive parameter is statistically insignificant, possibly because the positive interaction in the morning and the negative interaction at night offset each other, as observed in Figure \ref{fig:alpha}.
+This illustrates that ignoring the functional nature of time-varying bike availability may lead to a misinterpretation of the magnitude and direction of spatial interactions that vary over time.

 Lastly, we conduct an impulse response analysis.
 The figures summarizing the results are presented in Figure \ref{fig:imp}.
 For illustration, we arbitrarily select the \textit{Embarcadero at Folsom} station as the target station receiving an external shock.
-Specifically, we consider a hypothetical scenario in which the bike stock at this station is reduced by 2 at the peak of 9 AM (panel (a)).
+Specifically, we consider a hypothetical scenario in which the bike stock at this station is reduced by 2 at the peak of 8 AM (panel (a)).
 Panels (b) and (c) illustrate how the shock propagates to its two nearest stations, \textit{Spear at Folsom} and \textit{Temporary Transbay Terminal}.
-These figures indicate that the external shock spills over to these stations with a slight time delay, peaking just before 10 AM.
+These figures indicate that the external shock spills over to these stations with a slight time delay.
 Since the magnitude of both the external shock and spatial interaction is moderate in this analysis, the impulse responses for both stations are relatively mild.